Meet Judith Hendin

 Judith received her B.A. in Cultural Anthropology from the University of Chicago, Phi Beta Kappa.
 Judith is a nationally certified Somatic Therapist and a certified Neuromuscular Therapist with extensive training in deep tissue, St. John, Healing Touch, Mitzvah, Rehabilitative Body Therapy, and psyche-soma methods.

-As a professional dancer-choreographer, Judith Hendin performed with some of the world's leading companies, including Pilobolus.
+As a professional dancer-choreographer, Judith Hendin performed with some of the world's leading companies, including Pilobolus and Danny Grossman (see photo of Grossman's Ecce Homo).
 Known for her dramatic and comic portrayals, she appeared as a featured dancer in television specials and at dance festivals throughout North America.
-The recipient of several major performance and choreographic grants, she produced critically acclaimed theater pieces, including a ballet based on ancient sacred sites in Britain and performances built on the metaphysical poetry of T.S.
+The recipient of several major performance and choreographic grants, she produced critically acclaimed theater pieces, including a ballet based on ancient sacred sites in Britain, and performances based on the metaphysical poetry of T.S.
 Eliot.
 (Dance Reviews)

 For her whole life, Judith has been fascinated with energy.
 As a dancer, she portrayed a wide range of characters with vastly different energies—an expectant mother, a bag lady, a Michelangelo sculpture come-to-life.
 (See photo on left.)
 Later in graduate school, her Master’s thesis topic was, “The Concept of Energy in Western Theatrical Dance.”
 Professionally, Voice Dialogue and the world of inner selves, somatics (bodymind), movement, and body modalities, all developed Judith's sensitivity to the energetics of bodies and inner selves.
 For thirty years, she has been sharing the fruits of this rich path.